ryanquir/apportionmentCalculator/ReadMe.md

 *You should make the edits to this readme in your IDE, not on the GitHub website*

-* author0 name - netid
+* Pranav Ramkumar - vej8jz
 * Christopher Joseph - tbh7cm
 * author2 name - netid